 Class renewal survey No.1 Age ≤ 5 Class renewal survey No.2 5 < Age ≤ 10 Class renewal survey No.3 10 < Age ≤ 15 Class renewal survey No.4 and subsequent 15 < Age Suspect areas.
 Suspect areas.
 Suspect areas.
 Suspect areas.
-One section of deck plating for the full beam of the ship within the cargo area (in way of a ballast tank, if any, or a cargo tank used primarily for water ballast) Within the cargo area: - Each deck plate - One transverse section Within the cargo area: - Each deck plate - Two transverse sections (1) - All wind and water strakes.
+Within the cargo area: - Each deck plate - One transverse section Within the cargo area: - Each deck plate - Two transverse sections (1) - All wind and water strakes.
 Within the cargo area: - Each deck plate - Three transverse sections (1) - Each bottom plate.
 Selected wind and water strakes outside the cargo area.
 Selected wind and water strakes outside the cargo area.
 All wind and water strakes, full length.
-Measurements for general assessment and recording of corrosion pattern of those structural members subject to close-up survey according to Table 3.22, Sheet 1 or Sheet 2, as applicable.
 Measurements for general assessment and recording of corrosion pattern of those structural members subject to close-up survey according to Table 3.22, Sheet 1 or Sheet 2, as applicable.
 Measurements for general assessment and recording of corrosion pattern of those structural members subject to close-up survey according to Table 3.22, Sheet 1 or Sheet 2, as applicable.
 Measurements for general assessment and recording of corrosion pattern of those structural members subject to close-up survey according to Table 3.22, Sheet 1 or Sheet 2, as applicable.
 (1) At least one section is to include a ballast tank within 0.5 L amidships.